 Creativity is Crucial

-If a rigorous design quality helps to enhance the message or content of a photo, a good dose of creativity is essential to produce quality content.
+If a rigorous design quality helps to enhance the message or content of a photo, then a good dose of creativity is essential to produce quality content.

 The Construction of a Photograph

 To build a fine art photograph, the photographer must use reinforcement elements such as the point, visual lines, surfaces, details and structures.
 These things must be able to be spotted by the viewer.

 The photographer must also consider the visual balance between objects.

 He must take care of the original plan or sketch, as it is a material surface intended to carry out the ideas of the photographic work.
 It reminds the photographer of certain tonal and color values which are assigned to certain (or all) parts of the photographic scene.
 It may contain the background or a certain shape.

 The photographer must manage his negative space and his positive space.
 The negative space is what supports the visual impact of the positive space, which consists of the points of interest in the image.

 Judging a fine art photograph is not an easy exercise.
 A photographer must practice again and again with certain concepts and messages in mind.
 He must learn the grammar of the language of photography.
 When he becomes a good judge, he will become a good photographer.
 It is a long but rewarding process.